Nikon D800 vs Panasonic G80

 It is notable that the D800 has a headphone jack, which is not present on the G80 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Nikon D800 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the G80 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic G80 Manual.
+Further information on the features and operation of the D800 and G80 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic G80 Manual.